ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

 .. code-block:: bash
   $ python model_on_ray_serve.py

 We can now test our model over HTTP.
-The structure of our query will be:
+The structure of our HTTP query is:

 ``http://127.0.0.1:8000/[Deployment Name]?[Parameter Name-1]=[Parameter Value-1]&[Parameter Name-2]=[Parameter Value-2]&...&[Parameter Name-n]=[Parameter Value-n]``